Last fact-checked 4 December, 2018

 The Phuket Butterfly Garden and Insect World is one of Phuket’s original attractions.
 Having undergone a number of renovations over the years it now houses an impressive collection of butterflies, as well stick insects, tarantulas and scorpions.
 There are also fascinating caterpillar display stations, so visitors can get up close to see how caterpillar cocoons turn into butterflies and the onsite Silk Museum demonstrates how these humble cocoons are turned into silk.

-The Vegetarian Festival is Phuket’s most important event and usually takes place during late Sept or Oct.
+The Vegetarian Festival is Phuket’s most important event.
+It’s been running for 150 years usually takes place during late Sept or Oct.
 The atmosphere is one of religious frenzy, with loud firecrackers, dancing and general merriment throughout the streets.
 The festival is centered on the Chinese Temples, and aside from abstention from meat, includes processions, cultural performances, temple offerings and daring feats such as hot-coal walking, climbing knife-blade ladders and skin piercings.
 Definitely not one to be missed if you are visiting at the right time of year.

 Domestic and international flights land at the airport in the north of the island.
 Its around 20 miles (33 kilometers) from the airport to Phuket City, easily reached by taxi or bus.
 There is a government airport bus that runs between the airport and the City, stopping at a number of places en route, including the Marina, but there are only around 8 buses a day, so you will need to check the times to see if one is convenient.